 Label Description Delete Check to delete the entry.
-It will be deleted during the next save.
-A string identifying the group name that this entry should belong to.
-Group Name The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+It will be deleted during the next Delete save.
+A string identifying the group name that this entry should Group Name belong to.
+The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
 Indicates the security model that this entry should belong to.
-Possible Constitut Model security models include: any: Accepted any security model (v1 v2c usm).
-Security Model v1: Reserved for SNMPv1. v2c: Reserved for SNMPv2c. usm: User-based Security Model (USM).
-Security Level Indicates the security model that this entry should belong to.
-Possible security models include: NoAuth, NoPriv: no authentication and no privacy Auth, NoPriv: Authentication and no privacy Auth, Priv: Authentication and privacy The name of the MIB view defining the MIB objects for which this Read View Name request may request the current values.
-The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
-The name of the MIB view defining the MIB objects for which this Write View Name request may potentially SET new values.
-The allowed string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+Security Model Possible security models include: any: Accepted any security model (v1 v2c usm).

+v1: Reserved for SNMPv1. v2c: Reserved for SNMPv2c. usm: User-based Security Model (USM).
+Indicates the security model that this entry should belong to.
+Possible security models include: Security Level NoAuth, NoPriv: no authentication and no privacy Auth, NoPriv: Authentication and no privacy Auth, Priv: Authentication and privacy The name of the MIB view defining the MIB objects for which Dood View Name this request may request the current values.
+The allowed Read View Name string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.
+The name of the MIB view defining the MIB objects for which Write View News this request may potentially SET new values.
+The allowed Write View Name string length is 1 to 32, and only ASCII characters from 33 to 126 are allowed.